phil-opp/blog_os/blog/post/double-faults.md

     }
 }
 ```
-We set the `USER_SEGMENT` bit to indicate a 64 bit descriptor (otherwise the CPU expects a 128 bit system descriptor).
+We set the `USER_SEGMENT` bit to indicate a 64 bit user segment descriptor (otherwise the CPU expects a 128 bit system segment descriptor).
 The `PRESENT`, `EXECUTABLE`, and `LONG_MODE` bits are also needed for a 64-bit mode code segment.

 The data segment registers `ds`, `ss`, and `es` are completely ignored in 64-bit mode, so we don't need any data segment descriptors in our GDT.

 #### TSS Segments
-A TSS descriptor has the following format:
+A TSS descriptor is a system segment descriptor with the following format:

 Bit(s)                | Name | Meaning
 --------------------- | ------ | ----------------------------------